-- Incident Reports – FROI, general liability, theft and auto
+- Incident Reports – FROI, auto, general liability, and theft

 Having one source for all your documents will save you time and will prevent unnecessary fines due to lost documents, or an inability to produce them.

 All-in-one reporting capabilities

 The best safety app will equip site managers with the tools they need to manage their entire safety management program quickly and easily.
 The critical components of a construction app are those that allow for proactive prevention of potential accidents, and the quick reporting of those accidents should the worst happen.